step-security-bot/sycl.tech-content/content/news/README.md

 Some content describing the news post here.
 ```

+Once you have done all the above, create a pull request to the repository.

 ## Notes

 * `contributor: anonymous` should refer to a contributor stored within the [contributors directory](../contributors)